Tarique Rahman: Acting Chairman of the BNP

-In November 2018, Rahman conducted the interview process through Skype for the nomination seekers of BNP at the 2018 National election.
+In November 2018, Rahman conducted the interview process through Skype for the nomination seekers of BNP at the 2018 national election.

-After the fall of Sheikh Hasina, Tarique pledged to return to Bangladesh after the cases against him were lifted.
+After the fall of Sheikh Hasina, he pledged to return to Bangladesh after the cases against him were lifted.
 He also pledged to support the reform process of the interim government.

-On 13 June 2025, a private meeting was held between Tarique and the chief adviser of the interim government, Muhammad Yunus, who was in a visit to the United Kingdom.
+On 13 June 2025, a private meeting was held between Rahman and the chief adviser of the interim government, Muhammad Yunus, who was on a visit to the United Kingdom.
 After the meeting, the representatives of both sides issued a joint statement.
 The meeting was cited as a "turning point" by the BNP sources.

+Return to Bangladesh

+On 25 December 2025, Rahman, along with his wife Zubaida Rahman and daughter Zaima Rahman, returned to Bangladesh, ending his exile since 2008.
+Five days later, Rahman's mother, Khaleda Zia, died after prolonged illness.
+Rahman chose to contest in both Bogra-6 and Dhaka-17 for the 2026 Bangladeshi general election.
+On 9 January 2026, Rahman became the chairman of Bangladesh Nationalist Party.